 “The stockings were hung by the chimney with care

 In hopes that Saint Nicholas soon would be there”

 Around the same time, Santa Claus made his debut as a fully realized character in satirist Thomas Nast‘s illustrations for “Harpers” in the mid 19th century.

 Now that stocking gifting traditions have evolved from gold coins to fruits and nuts to more personal goodies, I’ve collected a few of my favorite combinations of Christmas stockings (the hang-by-the-chimney type) along with their hosiery-stocking counterparts to share with you.
 So whether you’re playing Santa this year and need some stocking stuffer ideas or you’re collecting items for your own wish list, or you’re a bystander in this Christmas affair and are simply a fan of hosiery, here are goodies for five tastes: Classic, Cute and Cozy, Pinup, Playful, and Burlesque.

 Ah, the classic red stocking.
 Always a winner.
 Here’s an equally reliable winner in the hosiery department.
 I like how the red bows are festive and fun but not overstated.

 This is so charming and cute, it deserves a similarly adorable stuffer inside.
 These tights are cozy and bring a fun spirit to winter while not being too juvenile.

-These handmade modern interpretations of the traditional stocking are so bright and pretty I would want leave them up all year around.
-Fun striped socks are also good for year round romps.
+These handmade modern interpretations of the traditional stocking are so bright and pretty I would want to leave them up all year round.
+Fun striped socks are also good for year-round romps.